 The Traffic Penalty Tribunal keeps a library of TROs which can be viewed online.
-Middlesbrough Council’s TROs be viewed on their website (follow the links for the Traffic Regulation Order Library and select Middlesbrough from the alphabetical list).
-The council’s bus lanes are described in schedule 16 of order MR24 - The Council of the Borough of Middlesbrough (Traffic Movements) (Consolidation) Order 2013 as amended.
+Middlesbrough Council's TROs can be viewed on their website.
+The council's bus lanes are described in schedule 16 of order MR24 - The Council of the Borough of Middlesbrough (Traffic Movements) (Consolidation) Order 2013 as amended.

 Councils using CCTV to enforce parking and traffic restrictions can only do so by using an 'approved device'.
 The device must be certified by the Secretary of State for Transport.
 The Vehicle Certification Agency (VCA) has been appointed to do this on behalf of the Secretary of State.

 The Traffic Penalty Tribunal keeps copies of VCA Certificates in its Traffic Regulation Order (TRO) library which can be viewed online.
-Middlesbrough Council’s certificates can be viewed on their website.
-The council’s CCTV Code of practice can be viewed online by following this link.
+Middlesbrough Council's certificates can be viewed on their website.
+View the council's CCTV code of practice.